GianfrancoSozzani/UniGen-Comunicazioni/README.md

 1. Clone the repository
 2. Open the project in Visual Studio
 3. Configure the connection string in `appsettings.json`
 4. Build and run the module
+5. Use this credentials: USER: paolotesta@studentiunigen.it PWD: HealthTrack

 ## Contact
 This module was developed collaboratively by the team.